go-vikunja/vikunja/README.md

 ## Features

-* Create TODO lists with tasks
-  * Reminder for tasks
-* Namespaces: A "group" which bundles multiple lists
-* Share lists and namespaces with teams and users with granular permissions
-* Plenty of details for tasks

-See [the features page](https://vikunja.io/en/features/) on our website for a more exaustive list or try it on [try.vikunja.io](https://try.vikunja.io)!
+See [the features page](https://vikunja.io/features/) on our website for a more exaustive list or try it on [try.vikunja.io](https://try.vikunja.io)!

 ## Docs